BietSoft/brixx.docs/brixx-decision-script/README.md

 ## Why JavaScript

-We decided to publish Brixx-Decision-Script as decision table and rule engine with JavaScript.
-This enables Brixx-Decision-Script to be used in frameworks, development environments, programming languages and platforms as a web application or web service.
-Ask about our solutions, e.g. for integration into your projects with Python, Java, as a REST-API or Docker solution ...
+We have decided to publish Brixx-Decision-Script as a decision table and rule engine for JavaScript.
+As a result, Brixx-Decision-Script can be used in common frameworks, development environments, programming languages and platforms as a web application or web service for low-code development without a specially required platform.
+In addition, Brixx-Decision-Script enables direct integration into an HTML document, which makes it special.
+This gives beginners and non-programmers the opportunity to design dynamic websites.
+Ask about our solutions for integration into your applications, e.g. with Python, Java, as RESTful API or Docker solution ...

 -   [Erste Schritte](#getstarted)
     -   [Brixx Web-Baustein [brixx-check-age] erstellen](#brixx-check-age-web)